 It used to take courage to ask someone out.
 The pursuer would write notes or practice in the mirror before knocking on the door of their beloved; the pursued would sit nervously by the phone for the long-awaited request for a date.
 Both had to master key social skills and learn the basics of communication.

-Social media makes getting a date (and breaking up with a partner) as simple as the click of a mouse.
+Social media websites make getting dates (and break-ups) extremely simple.
 This can have a number of positive and negative side effects.
 Because social media sites take away the immediacy of person-to-person contact, men and women are more likely to initiate contact than they once were.
 Distance, a busy schedule and lack of access to potential partners are no longer barriers to dating.

 On the negative side, for those looking for a committed, long-term relationship, social media may be making it too easy to meet people.
 Easy accessibility to an enormous pool of potential partners may be contributing to serial dating (juggling multiple relationships at one time), promiscuity and infidelity.